LSHTM-ORK/ODK_Biometrics/README.md

 # Keppel

+Allows fingerprints to be scanned as part of an [ODK Collect](https://opendatakit.org/software/odk/#odk-collect) form.

+## Usage

+To setup a form to scan fingerprints the devices used for data collection will all need the app installed.
+It can be downloaded [here](https://github.com/chrissyhroberts/ODK_Fingerprints_Mantra/releases).
+The app integrates with ODK Collect's [External app widget](https://docs.opendatakit.org/form-question-types/#external-app-widget) using the `uk.ac.lshtm.keppel.android.SCAN` intent.
+An example form can be found [here](docs/form.xml).

 ## Creating an Android release

 **Prerequisites**: You will need to install both a JDK and the Android SDK to build a release.
 The easiest way to install Android is to download [Android Studio](https://developer.android.com/studio/) and import the project in `Android` into it.
 This takes care of downloading the correct Android dependencies for you.